implustech/ios_subscriptions_sdk/README.md

 **Note**: Initialising the Apptilaus SDK like this is `very important`.
 Otherwise, it will not work properly.

 Replace `AppID` and `AppToken` with your App ID and App Token accordingly.
-You can find app credentials in the [admin panel][admin-panel]
+You can find app credentials in the [admin panel][admin-panel].

 ---